ilturne/CS325_A3/README.md

-# Norlin
+# GitHub Pages Project

-Norlin is a creative modern theme with a clean design specially created for dark themes lovers.

-Norlin theme is fully responsive and looks great on mobile devices and has a beautiful and modern design that is best suited for your personal or corporate blog.
-You can easily customize the theme by changing the accent colors, the arrangement of the widgets, etc.
+This project is my first venture into using GitHub Pages, aimed at showcasing and learning the basics of web development.
+As I continue to learn more, this page will evolve and improve.

 * * *

-### Demo
+### Introduction

-Check the theme in action [Demo](https://norlin.netlify.app/)
+Welcome to my GitHub Pages project!
+This page is designed to be a work in progress as I delve deeper into the world of web development.
+It's a space for experimentation and learning, reflecting my journey from beginner to more advanced stages.

 * * *

 ### Deployment

-To run the theme locally, navigate to the theme directory and run `bundle install` to install the dependencies, then run `bundle exec jekyll serve` to start the Jekyll server.
+To set up this project locally, navigate to the project directory and run `bundle install` to install the necessary dependencies.
+After that, use `bundle exec jekyll serve` to start the Jekyll server.
+This setup allows you to see the changes in real-time as you develop your site.

-I would recommend checking the [Deployment Methods](https://jekyllrb.com/docs/deployment-methods/) page on Jekyll website.

 * * *

+### Learning Goals

+1. **Understand GitHub Pages**: Learn how to create and deploy a website using GitHub Pages.
+2. **Web Development Basics**: Get hands-on experience with HTML, CSS, and basic JavaScript.
+3. **Continuous Improvement**: Keep updating and refining the website as my skills grow.

+* * *

-### Documentation
+### Future Updates

-Before using the Norlin theme, please read the attached documentation.
+This page will continuously evolve as I learn more about web development.
+Stay tuned for updates and improvements as I progress on this exciting journey!